JuliaEarth/GeoStats.jl/docs/src/variograms.md

 ```

 The same holds for the covariance, which is directly related ``\gamma(h) = cov(0) - cov(h)``.
-This package implements a few commonly used stationary models:
+This package implements a few commonly used and other more excentric stationary models:

 ## Gaussian